If you have chickens clucking around your backyard in the summer, you must know a thing or two about them.

 Some farmers allow their chickens to roam the yard or field during the day and lock them in their coop at night.
 This practice is common in the summertime, but not so safe in the winter.

 Predators that are desperate for food are more likely to attack during the day, so keep your chickens in a running area for safety.
-During winter, you should keep your birds fenced in an area that is large enough for the birds to exercise.
+When you’re keeping chickens in winter, you should keep your birds fenced in an area that is large enough for the birds to exercise.

 Fencing your birds in will allow your chickens to safely take advantage of warmer days to roam around.